floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-To calculate the heaviest pokemon well create a new function takes an array of pokemon and uses Effect.reduce, which is like the normal array reduce but the reducing function returns an effect allow for error handling
+To calculate the heaviest pokemon well create a new function takes an array of pokemon and uses Effect.reduce, which is like the normal array.reduce but where the reducing function returns an effect allowing for error handling

 In this case if two pokemon have the same weight we will consider that an error and return a effect failure containing an error.